arthisupriyareddyerikareddy/Cab_booking_system/README.md

 **Cab Booking System**
-A web-based cab booking system built using Flask and SQLite.
+A web-based cab booking system built using Flask and SQLite along with FastAPI.
 This application allows users to book a cab by providing details such as pickup location, drop location, cab type, and personal information.
 The system calculates the total cost based on the cab type and distance traveled.

 **Features**
 **Cab Booking:** Allows users to select pickup and drop locations from predefined options.